subhramo/demo/README.md

     8. Integrated Jenkins with Github using webhook.
 (SCM Polling)
     9. Design CI/CD Pileline using Jenkinsfile
     10. Create an AWS ECR or a Docker Hub Repo
-    11. Integrated Jenkins with ECR or DockerHub
+    11. Integrated Jenkins with ECR
-    12. Finally, push the image into ECR using the Jenkinsfile
+    12. Finally, Run the Jenkins Pipeline
-    13. Configure the ECR Repo to Scan for Vulnerabilities (Built-in)

 # Detailed Instructions: